Bug report #14645

 Feel free to reopen if you think that there is an issue.

-#5 Updated by Aitor Forcada almost 5 years ago
+#5 Updated by Aitor Forcada over 5 years ago

 - Status changed from Closed to Reopened

 This is exactly the point, the model doesn’t work with the correct selected features during the processing.
 In the model I tried to do two processing steps using two different selections, but both results corresponded just with the last selection (I mean, two different selections but the same result in both processing).
 This happened, even though I applied sequentially the instructions in the model: Selection->Processing->New selection->Processing.
 In fact, I incorporated an intermediate step to “save selected features” in a temporal shapefile with the aim to fix the selected features, but still not working.
 As I mentioned in the main bug report, I solved this problem using “Extract by attribute”, your suggestion works.
 However, I considered that I should report the problem as a bug.
 Additionally, if I’m not wrong, with “select by expression” algorithm, several fields can be used in the query, but with “Extract by attribute” you need to incorporate several steps if many different fields are used in the query.
 Thank you for your time and work.

 #6 Updated by Alexander Bruy over 5 years ago